sign-language-processing/sign-language-processing.github.io/src/index.md

 based on the composition of spatio-temporal angular and distance features between domain-specific pairs of joint segments.

-@segmentation:bull2020automatic segmented French Sign Language into subtitle units by detecting the temporal boundaries of subtitles aligned with sign language videos, leveraging a spatio-temporal graph convolutional network with a BiLSTM on 2D skeleton data.
+@segmentation:bull2020automatic segmented French Sign Language into subtitle units by detecting the temporal boundaries of subtitles aligned with sign language videos, leveraging a spatio-temporal graph convolutional network (STGCN; @Yu2017SpatioTemporalGC) with a BiLSTM on 2D skeleton data.

-@segmentation:renz2021signa determined the location of temporal boundaries between signs in continuous sign language videos by employing
-3D convolutional neural network representations with iterative temporal segment refinement to resolve ambiguities between sign boundary cues.
+@segmentation:renz2021signa located temporal boundaries between signs in continuous sign language videos by employing 3D convolutional neural network representations with iterative temporal segment refinement to resolve ambiguities between sign boundary cues.
 @segmentation:renz2021signb further proposed the Changepoint-Modulated Pseudo-Labelling (CMPL) algorithm to solve the problem of source-free domain adaptation.

-@segmentation:bull2021aligning presented a Transformer-based approach to segment sign language videos and align them with subtitles simultaneously, encoding subtitles by BERT and videos by CNN video representations.
+@segmentation:bull2021aligning presented a Transformer-based approach to segment sign language videos and align them with subtitles simultaneously, encoding subtitles by BERT [@devlin-etal-2019-bert] and videos by CNN video representations.

 <!-- @segmentation:de-sisto-etal-2021-defining introduce a proposal for mapping segments to meaning in the form of an agglomerate of lexical and non-lexical information. -->